ByteGuard-HQ/byteguard-file-validator-net/README.md

 - ✅ When you want **defense-in-depth** against spoofed or malicious files

 ## License
-_ByteGuard FileValidator is copyright © ByteGuard Contributors - Provided under the MIT license._
+_ByteGuard FileValidator is Copyright © ByteGuard Contributors - Provided under the MIT license._